 Best Conference Paper

-The IBC Conference, with its important exchange of ideas and opinions, is at the very heart of IBC.
-Within the conference, the technical papers programme is seen as the most important global arena to unveil the latest in cutting edge research.
+The Technical Papers programme is seen as the most important global arena to unveil the latest in cutting edge research.

-The Technical Papers Committee provided a peer review of every paper to be presented.
+The Technical Papers Committee review every paper submitted, selecting the best papers to be presented at the IBC Conference.
 From their deliberations they also chose the single paper which best combines innovative thinking and clarity of presentation, with the author receiving the IBC Best Conference Paper Award.

 The Judges’ Prize may be drawn from the nominations in the three Innovation Award categories, or it may be another project which has caught their eye because of its creative, technical or commercial imagination.